the-geek-deep/Blogera/README.md

 # Blogera

-This is a simple Blog-posting Website for you all to share your ideas and stand in the satdium of ideas formed by the people all over the world.
+This is a simple Blog-posting Website for you all to share your ideas and stand in the stadium of ideas formed by the people all over the world.

 Tech Stack :
 1. HTML